Seeking Alpha vs The Motley Fool vs Morningstar vs Zacks: Which Is Best?

 - Cost: $299/year ($269 + 7-day free trial with this link)

-As mentioned above, you will bump into a paywall for Premium after getting a few analysis articles for free.
+As mentioned above, you will bump into a paywall for Seeking Alpha Premium after getting a few analysis articles for free.

-If I'm thinking about investing in Apple, for example, I can look up the latest articles on Apple stock and read reports from a number of different analysts about whether they think it's a buy, sell, or hold.
+Seeking Alpha is typically where my research begins.
+For example, if I'm thinking about investing in Apple, I'll look it up and read the latest articles from different analysts and whether they think it's a buy, sell, or hold.

-This helps me find things I may have missed and conduct a much more thorough analysis in less time than I otherwise would be able to.
+This helps me conduct a much more thorough analysis, and find things I may have missed, in less time than I'd be able to on my own.

-About once per month, I look up all of the stocks I own and make sure I'm aware of anything that will materially affect their businesses.
-Since there are varied opinions all in one place, I can get a complete picture of each of my stocks in about 30 minutes.
+I also use Seeking Alpha to evaluate my existing portfolio.
+About once per month, I look up all of the stocks I own and make sure I'm aware of any changes that may materially affect their businesses.
+Since there are varied opinions (bulls and bears) all in one place, I can get a complete picture of each of my stocks in about 30 minutes.

 A Premium subscription will unlock access to everything Seeking Alpha has to offer (except for Alpha Picks):